 - Costa Rica offers universal medical care at affordable prices.
 There is also private insurance available that you might be interested in.
 We recommend that you investigate this now.

 - Check the CDC vaccination recommendations for Costa Rica.
 Please note that Malaria is recommended and if you don’t have this yet, please get started as it might take several visits.

 - Try to set up a Costa Rican bank account before you move there.
 Go to your American bank and make sure that you will be able to easily transfer money to yourself.

 International Shipping Options to Costa Rica

-For those sending less than 500 cubic feet, we can send a less than full container load (LCL) shipment makes the most sense.
-We can offer door to door service starting from 100 cubic feet.
+For those sending less than 500 cubic feet, we can send a less than full container load (LCL) shipment that makes the most sense.
+We can offer door-to-door service starting from 100 cubic feet.